When is rent due?

 What is an acceptable form of 30 day notice?

 You may give your notice in person, mail it in, or send an email.
+You can also submit notice through your portal under the "contact us" section.
 Text messages are not an acceptable form of 30 day notice.

 Is rent prorated at the end of my lease?